Art, Truth and Politics

-Art, Truth and Politics is the Nobel Lecture delivered on video by 2005 Nobel Laureate in Literature Harold Pinter (1930–2008), who was hospitalized at the time and unable to deliver it to Stockholm in person.
-The lecture was critical to United States global policy, and attracted much debate over his stance against the Iraq War.
+Art, Truth and Politics is the Nobel Lecture delivered on video by 2005 Nobel Laureate in Literature Harold Pinter (1930–2008), who was hospitalized at the time and unable to deliver it in Stockholm in person.
+The lecture was critical of United States global policy, and attracted much debate over his stance against the Iraq War.

 The 46-minute videotaped lecture was projected on three large screens in front of the audience at the Swedish Academy, in Stockholm, on the evening of 7 December 2005.
 It was simultaneously transmitted on British television channel More 4, with an introduction by Pinter's friend and fellow playwright David Hare.

 Soon after its videotaped delivery and simulcast, the full text and streaming video formats were available on the Nobel Prize and Swedish Academy websites.

 A privately printed limited edition, Art, Truth and Politics: The Nobel Lecture, was published by Faber and Faber on 16 March 2006.
 It was also published in The Essential Pinter, by Grove Press on 10 October 2006 (Pinter's 76th birthday); in the "Appendix" of Harold Pinter, the revised and enlarged edition of Pinter's official authorized biography by Michael Billington (Faber, 2007); and in the 3rd edition of Harold Pinter's collection Various Voices, published posthumously (Faber, 2009).
 Many print and online periodicals have also published the full text of Pinter's Nobel Lecture, including Publications of the Modern Language Association (PMLA) in May 2006, with permission from the Nobel Foundation.

 DVD and VHS video recordings of Pinter's Nobel Lecture (without Hare's introduction) are also produced and distributed by Illuminations.
 These recordings have introductions by writer Salman Rushdie, who is Pinter's close friend and chairman of PEN World Voices.
-As part of the 5th PEN World Voices Festival, they were shown publicly in the United States for the first time at the Harold Pinter Memorial Celebration, which took place on the Martin E. Segal Theatre Center of CUNY Graduate Center on 2 May 2009.
+As part of the fifth PEN World Voices Festival, they were shown publicly in the United States for the first time at the Harold Pinter Memorial Celebration, which took place on the Martin E. Segal Theatre Center of CUNY Graduate Center on 2 May 2009.